THE WOMAN WHO SPOKE TO COMPUTERS

 Hopper was also known as a character — she kept a pirate flag and a backwards running clock on her desk.
 Weary of “military intelligence,” she developed a gift for simplifying complex ideas.
 Consider her own private nanosecond.

-By the 1980s, Grace had risen to captain, then finally, like her great-grandfather, rear admiral.
+By the 1980s, Grace had risen to Navy captain, then finally, like her great-grandfather, rear admiral.
 She had also begun to resemble Granny in “The Beverly Hillbillies.”
 The combination made her a celebrity, interviewed on “60 Minutes” and Letterman, giving 200 talks a year at colleges, including M.I.T.
 When she retired in 1986, top Navy brass stood on the deck of the U.S.S.
 Constitution (“Old Ironsides”) to bid her well.
 At age 80, then known as “Grandma COBOL,” she became a consultant for Digital Electronics in Boston.

 Grace Hopper died in her sleep in 1992.
 By then, even I had a computer.
 And it knew English.
 Today, thanks to “Amazing Grace,” all our digital devices, though they work their magic with numbers, almost seem to understand us.